Uganda updates July 2025

 The pilot solar water pump at Teabala-Anepmoroto is also making a powerful difference.
 The response from the local community has been overwhelmingly positive.
 This video shows clean water flowing directly from the pump!

 Finally, our well drill program is officially back in action for 2025.
-Thanks to our amazing Clean Water Run Club team, who are training hard for the Sydney Marathon in September, we’ve already raised enough funds to drill the very first well of the year.
+Thanks to our incredible partner, Achon Uganda Children’s Fund, and the Clean Water Run Club, who are training hard for the Sydney Marathon in September, we’ve already raised enough funds to drill the very first well of the year.
 This is a major milestone, and we can’t wait to see the new borehole installed and flowing soon.

 Every new and repaired well brings real and lasting change.
 It means fewer hours spent walking long distances for water, reduced risk of waterborne illness, and more time for children to attend school.
 It allows woman to focus on tending to their farms, caring for their families and running their businesses.